SpotIM/spotim-integration-docs/social-kit/README.md

 ### Disqus

-Importing comments from Disqus requires two additional parameters:
+Importing comments from Disqus requires two additional attributes:

-- A [`DISQUS_URL`](https://help.disqus.com/customer/portal/articles/472098-javascript-configuration-variables#thispageurl), which is the URL that the Disqus service uses to identify the article.
+- `data-disqus-url` - [`disqus_url` or `this.page.url`](https://help.disqus.com/customer/portal/articles/472098-javascript-configuration-variables#thispageurl) parameter in your Disqus integration code.
-- A [`DISQUS_IDENTIFIER`](https://help.disqus.com/customer/portal/articles/472099-what-is-a-disqus-identifier-), which tells the Disqus service which comment thread to load.
+- `data-disqus-identifier` - [`disqus_identifier`](https://help.disqus.com/customer/portal/articles/472099-what-is-a-disqus-identifier-) parameter in your Disqus integration code.

 Add these parameters to the Conversation's `<script>` block on the article page.